Eat, Drink, Repeat

 Chef Niran Mahayothee

-Head Chef of Big Fish, Siam@Siam Pattaya, and winner of Iron Chef Thailand
+Executive Chef of Siam@Siam Design Hotel Pattaya, and winner of Iron Chef Thailand

 “Of course Big Fish is awesome, but to get a home-style seafood meal at the local price, you have to visit Panya Seafood.
 It’s mostly Thai families who visit.
 The flavours are fresh, deep and sometimes very spicy.
 I would recommend the delicious stir-fried squid with salted eggs as a must-try.”